Artifice18/Artifice18/README.md

 - 💞️ I’m looking to collaborate on anything tbh ..
 I need experience .
 - 📫 How to reach me- akshitsokusale@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I like art tbh
+- ⚡ Fun fact: I like art+music

 <!---
 Artifice18/Artifice18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.